John Overton High School

-John Overton High School (commonly Overton, John Overton, Johnny O or JOHS) is a public high school located in Oak Hill, Tennessee.
+John Overton High School (commonly Overton, John Overton, Johnny O or JOHS) is a public high school located in Nashville, Tennessee.
 It is named after prominent Judge John Overton (1766–1833), advisor to President Andrew Jackson.
 The school opened in September 1958 and was renovated and expanded in 1995.
 The school most recently underwent a US$30,000,000.00 renovation, approved for FY 2015–2016, which strategically expanded school classrooms and other spaces.
 The school has won 14 state championships.

 Academics and demographics

 The school has a graduation rate of 82%, slightly above the national average.

 Overton is a school of expanding academic courses.
 Numerous honors and Advanced Placement (AP) courses are offered at Overton.
 Recent AP class offerings were available in Calculus (AB), Biology, Art History, Music Theory, English Language, English Literature, World History, US History, European History, US Government, and Macroeconomics.

 According to U.S. News & World Report, in 2014 the school possessed a 20:1 student teacher ratio with 1,868 students and 92 teachers.
 Sixty-three percent of students were classified as "minority" and sixty-five percent were considered "economically disadvantaged".
 It is the most diverse high school in the state.
 Many students are of Kurdish descent, with a proposal in 2019 about adding Kurdish language classes.
 Fifty-one percent of students were considered proficient in English and thirty percent proficient in algebra.
 These numbers are compared with the district average of fifty-six percent and forty-five percent, respectively.